dannymensah26/SalesReport-PowerBI-Dashboard/README.md

 ## Aim
 The primary goal is to provide actionable insights into the e-commerce landscape, pinpointing areas for enhancement and growth through comprehensive analysis.

+## Installation

+To run this project, ensure you have Microsoft Power BI installed on your system.
+Tools Utilized

+    Microsoft Power BI
+    Power Query
+    DAX Query